 "The Pfeffermans, they all behave really badly — everyone, except Maura, behaves very badly in Season 1.
 And also, everyone is getting fucked in Season 1, except Maura.
 It was really my plight, in some way, to sexualize our trans characters this season in a way thats not reducing them to just being sexual fetishes."The intersection of Rule 34, the Third Law of Gender Bending, Trans Equals Gay and All Gays Are Promiscuous, Transgender Fetishization is the practice of placing a transgender character in a hypersexualized role, often as someone that does Fanservice better, or focuses on sexual content more candidly, than the other characters in the setting.
 For this trope, "Transgender" is being used as a catch-all for many different forms of gender-nonconformity, such as Crossdresser, Ambiguous Gender, Ambiguous Gender Identity, Transsexual or others.
 A form of double-edged escapism that makes transgender/non-gender-conforming characters exotic and hypersexualized, this reinforces the Stereotype that all non-heteronormative activity is sexual by nature.
 A character of this type reinforces the belief that the most significant thing about LGBTQI people is whether or not other people find them sexy or repulsive.
 On the plus side, it allows creators to push boundaries, explore sexual themes and experiment with mature ideas, as well as encourage their audiences to do the same.
+The trope is hugely popular among segments of the transgender population (especially those who are closeted), as it allows them to explore sexual themes through the characters, although many other transgender people strongly dislike this kind of fetishization.
 However, such Positive Discrimination can be a double-edged sword.
 On the one hand, demonstrating that trans persons can be conventionally sexy goes a long way in dispelling harmful myths and discomfort with their identities.
 On the other hand, it's still exploitation with all of the associated problems and pitfalls.
 When abused, this trope allows a work to use sexuality to seem progressive while still invoking traditional gender role tropes, serving as a smokescreen to make things like Male Gaze appear acceptable.
 Characters that fall into this trope may be displayed as confident and sexy, but lack depth or agency.
 Usually, they also lack reciprocated feelings or romance aside from a Loveable Sex Maniac, or another LGBTQI member of the cast.
 This trope is extremely rare to be seen played for anything except laughs in the United States.
 The US still has huge problems with homophobia and transphobia in general, and so for the benefit of Moral Guardians, rarely will a trangender person be treated as unironically sexy.
 In more niche (or foreign) markets, however, a blatantly fetishistic transgender character isn't that uncommon.
 Japan, in particular, took this trope to an extreme with the "Newhalf" sensation starting in the 1980s.
 This trope is Older Than Feudalism.
 Various ancient societies have used this trope in varying degrees, such as with the Koceck in Turkey, Onnagata in Japan or the Hijra in South Asia.
 The Otokonoko Genre runs on it, and it's often paired with She's a Man in Japan.
 However, it's also common for such groups to be both sexually desired and heavily discriminated against, which again shows how it falls under Positive Discrimination.
 One of the more negative uses of this trope occurs when it's combined with the Unsettling Gender Reveal, as the "sexiness" of the character is twisted for the audience's disgust/amusement.
 Subtrope of the Third Law Of Genderbending, where a gender-bent character willingly or unwillingly embraces the stereotypes associated with their new gender.
 A form of Positive Discrimination, because it assigns a quality that superficially seems "good" but in such an exaggerated way that the character often becomes a device or object.
 Related to Attractive Bent-Gender, Bifauxnen, Everybody Wants the Hermaphrodite and the Third Law of Gender Bending.
 Also related to Elfeminate, whereas elves are considered universally beautiful and attractive because of the ambiguity of their gender.

 — Our Lady J, writer for Transparent